gbabohernest/100-Days-of-Code/JavaScript/README.md

 _Complete the square sum function so that it squares each number passed into it and then sums the results together._

 - For example, for [1, 2, 2] it should return 9 because 12+22+22=91^2 + 2^2 + 2^2 = 912+22 +22=9.

+**09- Convert string to camel case**

+_Complete the method/function so that it converts dash/underscore delimited words into camel casing.
+The first word within the output should be capitalized only if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).
+The next words should be always capitalized._

+- Examples

+- "the-stealth-warrior" gets converted to "theStealthWarrior"

+- "The_Stealth_Warrior" gets converted to "TheStealthWarrior"

+- "The_Stealth-Warrior" gets converted to "TheStealthWarrior"